YosukeHiguchi/chainer-GANs/README.md

 # GANs
-A chainer implementation of Generative Adversarial Networks for my studying.
+A chainer implementation of Generative Adversarial Networks for practice.